UniqueSecure/MePOSAndroidSDK/README.md

 ### boolean MePOSConnectDefault()

-  Sets the MePOS unit as factory settings.
+  Sets the MePOS unit as factory settings, must call enableWiFi() before invoking this method to garantee the correct configuration of the module.

 ### boolean MePOSConnectEthernet(String ipAddress, String netMask)

-  Set the MePOS unit to a network as a client using an Ethernet connection.
+  Set the MePOS unit to a network as a client using an Ethernet connection, must call enableWiFi() before invoking this method to garantee the correct configuration of the module.

   Valid input parameters are: